An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Strongly Polynomial Implementation

-\begin{lemma} Let $p^{m^*}$ be the minimum equilibrium prices.
-Then every node in $G(x^*,p^{m^*})$ has a directed path from a zero priced node. \end{lemma} \begin{proof} Suppose slot $s$ does not have a path from a zero priced node.
-Consider the set $D$ of nodes which can reach $s$ in $G(x^*,p^{m^*})$; clearly, they have positive prices.
-Therefore, $\exists\epsilon>0$ such that the prices of all the slots in $D$ can be lowered by $\epsilon$ without violating the equilibrium condition ($1$), contradicting minimality of $p^{m^*}$. \end{proof}
+\begin{lemma} Prices $p^{*m}$ give the minimum equilibrium prices if and only if every node in $G(x^*,p^{*m})$ has a directed path from a zero priced node, where $x^*$ is the corresponding equilibrium schedule. \end{lemma} \begin{proof} Suppose slot $s$ does not have a path from a zero priced node.
+Consider the set $D$ of nodes which can reach $s$ in $G^*=G(x^*,p^{*m})$; clearly, they have positive prices.
+Therefore, $\exists\epsilon>0$ such that the prices of all the slots in $D$ can be lowered by $\epsilon$ without violating the equilibrium condition ($1$), contradicting minimality of $p^{*m}$.

+For the other direction, the intuition is that if every node is connected to a zero priced node in $G(x^*,p^{*m})$, then price of any slot can not be reduced without enforcing price of some other slot go negative, in order to get the corresponding equilibrium schedule.
+The formal proof is as follows:

+To the contrary suppose every node is connected to a zero priced node in $G^*$ and there are equilibrium prices $p'\le p^{*m}$ such that for some $s \in S$, $p^{*m}_s > p'_s>0$.
+Consider, one such $s$ nearest to a zero-priced node in $G^*$.
+Since, $p'_s\ge 0$, we have $p^{*m}_s>0$, and therefore $s$ is filled to its capacity at prices $p^{*m}$ (using equilibrium condition (2) of Section \ref{sec.model}).
+Let $x'$ be the equilibrium schedule corresponding to prices $p'$.